Mira Debs

 (203) 432-4631

-Dr. Debs graduated from the University of Chicago, received a Rhodes Scholarship to complete an MPhil in European Politics and teacher training from Oxford University and a PhD in Sociology from Yale.
-Dr. Debs conducts research on urban education, parent involvement, school choice, school integration, and progressive public schools in locations including New York City, Hartford, Germany, India, Denmark and Singapore .
+Dr. Debs graduated from the University of Chicago, and received a Rhodes Scholarship to complete an MPhil in European Politics and teacher training from Oxford University.
+In 2016, she received a PhD in Sociology from Yale.

 Prior to graduate school, Dr. Debs taught high school in Boston area public schools.
-She serves on the Yale Prison Education Advisory Committee, she helped to create Elm City Montessori School in New Haven in 2014 and served as a board member for 10 years, and she also co-founded Montessori for Social Justice, a grassroots organization of public Montessori educators.
+She serves on the Yale Prison Education Advisory Committee, she helped to create Elm City Montessori School in New Haven in 2014 and served as a board member for 10 years.
 She plays viola in the New Haven Civic Orchestra.